 However, the size and surface material may be more important to you.
-Most massage chair are made out of synthetic leather.
-The only exception we found is Luraco, their chairs are actually made out of genuine leather.
+Most massage chairs are made out of synthetic leather.
+The only exception we found is Luraco, their chairs are made out of genuine leather.
 Genuine leather and quality synthetic leather will last more and is more comfortable.

-The size of the chair will determine if it actually fits into the room of your choice.
-Also, it’s important that they have space saving technology, which will allow the chair to be placed inches before the wall and still operate the zero gravity feature.
+The size of the chair will determine if it fits into the room of your choice.
+Also, they must have space-saving technology, which will allow the chair to be placed inches before the wall and still operate the zero gravity feature.